thor314/obsidian-setup/README.md

-# README
+# Thor's Obsidian Vault
-This is a template vault that you may like to borrow inspiration from as you set up your own vault.
+This vault aims to be two things:
+- the best possible resource you will find anywhere on using and setting up Obsidian (parts 1 and 2)
+- an evolving document of my personal experiments with plugins and workflows (parts 2 and 3)

 The [Getting Started configuration guide](https://github.com/thor314/obsidian-setup/blob/main/Getting%20Started%20with%20Obsidian.md) gives instructions for:
-- getting started with Obsidian, and a couple useful settings
+- getting started with Obsidian, some guidance on setting up a vault, and highlights couple useful settings
 - getting going with a couple different workflows
 - an opinionated take on about 100 plugins and how to use them for your workflows

 The post is aimed at a wide audience; if you use Obsidian or would like to, this post aims help you make the most of it.

 In particular, I discuss how to use Obsidian for:
 - journaling
 - note taking